|

 No visit to Kensington would be complete without a trip to Hyde Park.

-The picturesque park is one of the best places in the city to enjoy some fresh air and relax, with a lot to get up to too!
+The picturesque park is one of the best places in the city to enjoy some fresh air London style.

-Head to the Speakers’ Corner to hear the 200+ year tradition of live debates, protests, and demonstrations, or get some tranquility in the Rose Garden.
+Head to the Speakers’ Corner to hear the 200+ year tradition of live debates, protests, and demonstrations, or get some much needed tranquility in the Rose Garden.

 Not to mention boating or swimming in the Serpentine Lake, horseback riding in Hyde Park Stables, or simply taking a leisurely stroll around the grounds with a light bite at their five onsite cafes.

-You can also visit the famed Peter Pan and Princess Diana Memorial here too.
+You can also visit the famed Peter Pan and Princess Diana Memorial, or for some art & culture pop into the Serpentine Gallery or the Serpentine North Gallery.

 The park also hosts a variety of events throughout the year, such as concerts and outdoor film screenings, so lots to get up to!